 – The Boba 3G came with an impressive full-color instructional booklet that I referred to often the first few weeks I had it.

 – Their customer service is amazing – they truly want you to love wearing your baby.

-- They also make a Boba Baby Wrap – formally Sleepy Wrap – (which I have tried and also love except for the general heat of a wrap during summer months) and a Boba Pack.
+– They also make a Baby Wrap – formally Sleepy Wrap – (which I have tried and also love except for the general heat of a wrap during summer months).

-A Boba Carrier retails for $125.
+A Baby Carrier retails for $125.
 Spendy?
 Yes, but completely worth the investment (and that what a great carrier is: an investment!)

 Please feel free to contact me (via email or on facebook) if you have any questions about my experience with the Boba.
 I would be happy to help!

 Per my request, I was given a carrier for this review.
 However, as always, the opinions expressed here are completely and honestly my own.
 Additionally, some of these links are affiliates.
 See my disclosure here.